Kuadrant/authorino/docs/features.md

 You can model authorization policies in [Rego language](https://www.openpolicyagent.org/docs/latest/policy-language/) and add them as part of the protection of your APIs.

-Policies can be either declared in-line in Rego language (`inlineRego`) or as an HTTP endpoint where Authorino will fetch the source code of the policy in reconciliation-time (`externalPolicy`).
+Policies can be either declared in-line in Rego language (`rego`) or as an HTTP endpoint where Authorino will fetch the source code of the policy in reconciliation-time (`externalPolicy`).

 Policies pulled from external registries can be configured to be automatically refreshed (pulled again from the external registry), by setting the `authorization.opa.externalPolicy.ttl` field (given in seconds, default: `0` – i.e. auto-refresh disabled).